-b.
-Full Applications.
-An award will be made to the highest scoring "new applicant" that is eligible for an award if the decision is supported by the majority of the Application Review Panel and the applicants' score is 82 points or higher.
-Awards will then be made in rank order in the LTS and HHTS programs separately, within the limits of funding availability of each program, from among full applications that scored at least 75 points; however, for the lowest ranked of the highest ranked applications that differ in score by one point or less, the Application Review Panel will make the final funding recommendation based on which application(s) it judges address(es) the most critical research needs.
+(4) Reports and findings from audits performed under Subpart F-Audit Requirements of this part or the reports and findings of any other available audits; and a.
+Applications.
+An award will be made to the highest scoring "new applicant" that is eligible for an award if the decision is supported by the majority of the Application Review Panel and the applicant's score is 82 points or higher.
+Awards will then be made in rank order in the LTS and HHTS programs separately, within the limits of funding availability of each program, from among applications that scored at least 75 points; however, for the lowest ranked of the highest ranked applications that differ in score by one point or less, the Application Review Panel will make the final funding recommendation based on which application(s) it judges address(es) the most critical research needs.